SAP-samples/cloud-extension-html5-sample/mission/custom-idp/AutomaticTrust.md

 ### Map IDP Groups with Role Collection

-1. Go back to your SAP Cloud Platform subaccount
+1. Go back to your SAP BTP subaccount
 2. Select the Trust Configuration in the Security section.
 3. Now let us disable the default SAP Identity Provider.
 Click on Edit button of SAP ID Service.
 4. Change Status to Inactive.